Skip to main content

 FilePurpose

-src/lib/adapters/video/frameExtractor.tsExtract first/last frames from MP4 buffers via @ffmpeg/ffmpeg (WASM); falls back to native FFmpeg binary when available
+src/lib/adapters/video/frameExtractor.tsExtract first/last frames from MP4 buffers via native FFmpeg binary

-src/lib/adapters/video/videoMerger.tsConcatenate video buffers into single MP4 via @ffmpeg/ffmpeg concat demuxer (lossless when codecs match)
+src/lib/adapters/video/videoMerger.tsConcatenate video buffers into single MP4 via FFmpeg concat demuxer (lossless when codecs match)

 src/lib/types/multimodal.tsDirectorSegment, DirectorModeOptions type definitions